Entering the Belgian coffee market

 Figure 3: Coffee end market segmentation by quality

-- Colryut Group, which includes supermarkets Colruyt, Okay, Cru, Spar and Bio Planet, had a market share of approximately 32% in 2018;
+- Colryut Group, which includes supermarkets Colruyt, Okay, Cru, Spar and Bio Planet

-- Ahold Delhaize (Delhaize and Albert Heijn), market share of 25%;
+- Ahold Delhaize with supermarkets Delhaize and Albert Heijn

-These coffees are mainly sold directly by specialty roasters and specialised coffee houses, at their physical or web shops and at coffee events, such as the Brussels Coffee Week.
+Coffees in this segment are mainly sold directly by specialty roasters, at their physical and web shops as well as at coffee events.
+An example of a coffee event is the Brussels Coffee Week.
 An example of a specialised Belgian coffee web shop is Bob Plaza.
 For examples of Belgian specialty roasters and cafés, see the website European Coffee Trip.